 We need to take care of some prerequisites before creating SCEP Certificates in Intune.
 You need to have on-prem infrastructure components available before creating SCEP cert profiles in Intune.
 Related post > Intune SCEP HTTP Errors Troubleshooting Made Easy With Joy – #5 (anoopcnair.com)

 NDES setup for SCEP

-NDES connector should be installed on your Data Center and NDES connector should be able to talk to CA server as well as with Azure AD App proxy connector if you are using Azure app proxy.
-I’m not going to cover the setup of NDES and Azure AD App proxy connector.
+NDES connector should be installed on your Data Center, and NDES connector should be able to talk to CA server and with Azure AD App proxy connector if you are using Azure app proxy.
+I’m not going to cover the setup of NDEs and the Azure AD App proxy connector.
 Those two configurations are very complex and very well explained in other blogs.

-All these configurations are explained in the video above or you can watch here
+All these configurations are explained in the video above or you can watch it here

 Create and Deploy iOS Root CA certificate using Intune Azure Portal Create and Deploy iOS Intermediate/Issuing CA Certificate using Intune Azure Portal Create and Deploy SCEP Certificate to iOS Devices using Intune Azure Portal